Institutional salary policy at UiO

 - internal salary negotiations in accordance with item 2.5.3 “special grounds” of the main salary agreement

-- salary assessment for employees in professor II positions
+- salary assessment for employees in adjunct professor positions

 - Sample description – job duties/areas of responsibility and required qualifications for technical-administrative positions (Norwegian).
 This document provides general descriptions of basic duties, level of responsibility and required qualifications for the various technical-administrative positions at UiO.

 - Special agreement on salary increases for temporary management and coordination assignments (Norwegian)